 Child support is very important in cases in which one parent gets primary custody of their children after a divorce.
 To ensure that you get the child support you are entitled to, it helps to work with an experienced family law attorney.
-Our child support attorneys at Allen Gabe Law, P.C. have more than 30 years of experience in family law and can provide legal representation for child support cases in the Schaumburg, IL area.
+Our child support attorneys at Allen Gabe Law, P.C. have more than 30 years of experience in family law and can provide legal representation for child support cases in Schaumburg, IL and the surrounding area.

 Child support refers to payments that custodial parents receive from non-custodial parents after a divorce to help provide for their children.
 In many cases, the custodial parent depends on child support payments to pay for the necessities, healthcare, and education that the child needs.
 If you need representation to secure child support payments in a divorce or to settle a dispute regarding child support, our attorneys at Allen Gabe Law, P.C. can help.

 Our child support attorneys understand the legal processes behind child support such as how the amount of the payment is determined, how payments are enforced, and how the amount of the payment can change.
 We will work with you to understand your unique situation and explain how the legal processes will apply to you.
 We can also handle the necessary paperwork and documentation to prepare your case.

 New Illinois Law Regarding Child Care and Health Insurance

 Under Illinois law, both parents are obligated to financially provide for their children.
 Once the child custody arrangement is determined, the custodial parent is entitled to receive child support from the non-custodial parent to ensure that both parents are providing for their children financially.

 Child support payments must be utilized by the custodial parent to pay for expenses for the children and ensure they have a stable home, including:

 - Mortgage or rent where the custodial parent and children live